back

 Why Should I Do the 100 Envelope Challenge To Save Money?

 The 100 envelope challenge is a great way to start saving money, especially if you don’t have a savings plan!
 Emergency savings are so significant to your financial health.
 Having that spare cash when an emergency comes up can mean the difference between getting into debt or having financial freedom.
-This is especially true when you have bad credit and may have to turn to high interest loan options like online payday loans or title loans when you need to borrow funds.
+This is especially true when you have bad credit and may have to turn to high interest loan options like online payday loans when you need to borrow funds.

 Savings can help you reach major milestones in your life, like a down payment on a car or a home, without borrowing money.
 Some extra cash in savings can also help you stay out of debt during those expensive seasonal times, like when it is time to buy Christmas gifts or birthday celebrations.
 Having that extra money to use can be a huge help and cushioning for everything that happens in life!